goongoguma/Udemy/Modern-React-with-Redux/Memo.md

 ```
 ```

-## 100. Using Redux Dev Tools to instpect the Store
+## 100. Using Redux Dev Tools to inspect the Store

 - Install redux-devtools-extenstion from https://github.com/zalmoxisus/redux-devtools-extension
 - This is extension that is going to allow you to very easily debug redux store.